-The provisions of this Policy do not apply to the possession of weapons or firearms by Eureka City Police Department Officers while on duty, or at any Eureka College-sponsored activity if the possession of weapons or firearms is relation to one of the following exceptions:
+The provisions of this Policy do not apply to the possession of weapons or firearms by Eureka College Police Department Officers while on duty, or at any Eureka College-sponsored activity if the possession of weapons or firearms is related to one of the following exceptions:

-- A. The weapon or firearm is used in connection with a course or weapons education course offered in the regular course offered in the regular course of business or approved and authorized by Eureka College - B. The weapon or firearm is carried by a full-time law enforcement officer required to carry a weapon or firearm as a condition of his or her employment; the weapon or firearm is carried by an enforcement officer from an external agency conducting official business at Eureka College; or any other exception is deemed necessary as determined by the Eureka College in consultation with the Eureka City Police Department/Chief of Police.
+- A. The weapon or firearm is used in connection with a course or weapons education course offered in the regular course of business or approved and authorized by Eureka College - B. The weapon or firearm is carried by a full-time law enforcement officer required to carry a weapon or firearm as a condition of his or her employment; the weapon or firearm is carried by an enforcement officer from an external agency conducting official business at Eureka College; or any other exception is deemed necessary as determined by the Eureka College in consultation with the Eureka College Police Department/Chief of Police.